joshualambert/info/constitution.md

 ## 4.2
 Any behaviour found to be intentionally causing damage to the project will result in a session ban with the outcome being decided in the next vote.

+# 5.0 - Moderation
+Moderation rules are still being created and so Joshua Fogg reserves the right to add them over the next week without breaking the rules of this constitution.
+The way it will essentially work is a tiered permissions system with votes needed to go up each level.